HybridRobotics/SymmLoco/README.md

 <br>

-This repository provides the environment used to train cyberdog2 to perform three tasks: Door Pushing, Stand Turning (Stand Dancing), Slope Walking.
+This repository provides the environment used to train cyberdog2 to perform four tasks: Door Pushing, Stand Turning (Stand Dancing), Slope Walking and Dribbling.
+This branch implements Door Pushing, Stand Turning and Slope Walking, while the branch `dribbling` implements the Dribbling task.
 The training process uses three different methods: the vanilla PPO (`mlp`), PPO with data augmentation (`aug`), PPO with equivariant / invariant networks (`emlp`).

 The code is modified from Isaac Gym Environments for Legged Robots and based on [legged_stand_dance](https://github.com/IrisLi17/legged_stand_dance) and [MorphoSymm](https://github.com/Danfoa/MorphoSymm).